GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kIID5FDi2JQ?si=C0tYz7nteMF_xqvr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Every projection has it use case.
+Every projection has its use case.
 For example, the Mercator projection displays the angles between to points correctly.
 This was used extensively during the seafaring age without satellites, as ships could navigate to a destination by following a straight line on a map.
 For example, the Mercator projection displays road intersections
 correctly: a road that crosses another road at a right angle, will be displayed as such on a mercator projection.
 This is especially useful when navigating.
-The shape of an area remains correct, since the angles between each line stays true.
+The shape of an area remains correct, since the angles between each line stay true.
 However, if you increase the scale of the map, the size and distances get distorted dramatically (see figure below).
 Furthermore, the further away from the equator you get, the more distortion you get.
 You can check the true size in comparison to different placements on the map on [TheTrueSize.com website](https://www.thetruesize.com).
 A popular example is Greenland in comparison with Africa, which seem on the map to be about the same size, but in